red-hat-storage/odf-ms-tools/README.md

 ```
 ### Security group

-Add `odf-sec-group` security group to service cluster worker instances.
+Add the `odf-sec-group` security group created by Terraform to service cluster worker instances.
 This can be done via the AWS CLI or console.

-### Install `ocs-provider` addon
+### Install provider addon

 > **_NOTE:_** This will fail if workers are not in the `odf-sec-group` security group